datafolklabs/cement/doc/source/dev/signal_handling.rst

 What happens is, Cement iterates over the catch_signals list and adds a generic handler function (the same) for each signal.
-Because the handler calls the cement_signal_hook, and then raises an exception which both pass the 'signum' and 'frame' parameters, you are able to handle the logic elsewhere rather than assigning a unique callback function for every signal.
+Because the handler calls the cement 'signal' hook, and then raises an exception which both pass the 'signum' and 'frame' parameters, you are able to handle the logic elsewhere rather than assigning a unique callback function for every signal.